 The typical Neapolitan cuisine is varied, with pizza being the best known local speciality.
 Other recipes to try include the 'Crostoni napoletani', the 'mozzarella in carrozza', the spaghetti with clam sauce, meatloaf, wraps, the struffoli, and countless other local dishes.
 For wines we suggest a taste of the white and red wines known as the Campi Flegrei.

-Map of Naples and places nearby
+Map of Naples and places to visit

 Naples places to visit